howardwhose/Hello-world/README.md

 # Hello-world
 My first repository
-just learning to love life h and I draw and do BarkArt
+just learning to love life oh and I draw and do BarkArt